Postgraduate Programs in IT and Computing

 This area is all about protecting digital information.
 Students learn how to create safe systems, build network defence mechanisms, and cryptography, or the study of online encryption.
 Some courses also include modules on cyber crime and how to counter or prevent it.

 This area also includes Computer Forensics, a focus that includes how to conduct digital investigations of computer systems and networks, and how to present your findings and conclusions to others.

-Where can I study Computer Security and Computer Forensics?
+Where can I study Computer Security & Computer Forensics?

 The Lulea University of Technology in Sweden offers a course in Information Security, while the University of Glasgow offers Information Management and Forensics.Find postgraduate programs in COMPUTER SECURITY